Railk/T3S/README.md

 ### Settings:
+You can acces the plugin settings from <code>Preferences > Packages Settings > T3S</code>, to modify the settings please copy the default settings inside the user settings one, and make your modification there otherwise your settings will be override by an update of the plugin.

-You have two settings available :
+You have 3 settings available :

 1. local_tss : to use the local tss or the command line TSS, the default is using the local_tss
 2. error_on_save_only : to highlight errors only while saving or while typing, the default is showing error highlighting while typing